knovuslab/Open-Assistant/CONTRIBUTING.md

 ### Submitting Work

-We're all working on different parts of Open Assistant together.
+We're all working on different parts of ራስ | rasGPT together.
 To make contributions smoothly we recommend the following:

 1. [Fork this project repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)